 Date

 Public Schools

 To Whom It May Concern:

-As the parent/guardian ofchild. , I am requesting a Team evaluation for my
+As the parent/guardian of child. , I am requesting a CORE evaluation for my

-I am concerned about the following ar eas in which my child is experiencing difficulties:
+I am concerned about the following areas in wh nich my child is experiencing difficulties:

-☐ Behavioral ADHD Diagnosis
+Behavioral ADHD Diagnosis

-☐ Speech Autism Diagnosis
+Speech Autism Diagnosis

-Occupational Therapy □ABA
+Occupational Therapy ABA

-Physical Therapy ☐ Executive Functioning
+Physical Therapy

-☐ Learning Disability
+Psychology

 days of this request.
-I further understa cribing the evaluation procedure, will be provided to me within five (5) school and that the evaluation will be completed within thirty (30) school days and thin forty-five (45) school days of my consent to the evaluation.
+I further understand that e evaluation procedure, will be provided to me within five (5) school the evaluation will be completed within thirty (30) school days and y-five (45) school days of my consent to the evaluation.

-information about my child and learn r ducational Team Leader before the testing begins so that I can share important more about the testing process.
-In addition, I would like to review a written copy thild 2 days prior to the Team Meeting.
+al Team Leader before the testing begins so that I can share important out the testing process.
+In addition, I would like to review a written copy ays prior to the Team Meeting.

 Please note I will need a trained speaking interpreter.

-Thank you for your prompt considerat ion of this matter.
+Thank you for your prompt consideration of thi is matter.
 I am happy to assist in this process.

-If you have any questions, please conta act me at
+If you have any questions, please contact me at t

 Sincerely,

 Signature of parent/guardian Printed name of parent/guardian

 Address Phone number